 © Brown hare by Silviu Petrovan.

 The natural environment in the British Isles faces a number of modern challenges.
 Mammals in particular have several:

 - Loss of habitat through land use change, development and agricultural intensification affects hares, harvest mice and hedgehogs;

 - Introduced species bringing risk of competition, hybridisation and disease to native mammals, particularly for water voles, red deer and red squirrels;

-- Conflicts with humans including road collisions, damage to forestry and agriculture and urbanisation of species such as the fox;
+- Conflicts with humans including road collisions, damage to housing, forestry and agriculture, and urbanisation of species like the fox;

-- Research gaps that limit our understanding and ability to help vulnerable species.
+- Information and research gaps that limit our understanding and ability to identify and help vulnerable populations.

 © Common seal by Tim Hunt.